-For the last three years I´ve been living on the Costa Del Sol, Spain, where I manage a radio station and DJ in various local bars and clubs.
+Since 2012 I´ve been living on the Costa Del Sol, Spain, where I manage a radio station and DJ in various local bars and clubs.
 You can hear me weekday afternoons on 93.6FM, the station also streams online here.
+I also run an events company, providing sound, light, and entertainment for weddings and parties.

 I grew up in Sheffield in the 1980s, attended schools in Ripon and Worksop, and university in Birmingham.